-When you arrive for the PET-CT scan, you may need to change into a hospital gown or remove clothing or jewelry that could interfere with the scan.
+When you arrive for the scan, you might need to put on a hospital gown.
+Or you might need to take off clothes or jewelry that could get in the way.

-If you are given the dye through an injection, you may feel heat or itching at the injection site or have a metallic taste in your mouth; however, both sensations should disappear after a few minutes.
-If you experience a more serious reaction, such as trouble breathing, tell the radiation technologist immediately.
+If you get dye into a vein (an IV), the area you get it might feel hot or itchy.
+You might have a metallic taste in your mouth.
+But these feelings should go away in a few minutes.
+If you have a more serious reaction, such as trouble breathing, tell the technologist immediately.

-When the scan is finished, you may be asked to remain on the exam table while a radiologist reviews the images.
-If the images are blurred or otherwise unreadable, you may need to have an additional scan.
+When the scan is finished, you might need to stay on the table while a doctor looks at the images.
+If they are not clear, you might need another scan.

 After the test

 You can do normal activities after the scan.
 This includes driving.
 The staff will tell you to drink several glasses of water.
 This helps wash the radioactive substance and dye out of your body.